-infamous day of 9/11, business turned pretty much flat.
-It was then that my right hand man and friend, Steve Seifert, and I found ourselves sitting in front of the facility, wondering how to fill the void regarding the work load.
-The possibilities were many.
-We had the space, the personnel, the time and economic means to endeavor into most anything.
-Then I mentioned having always wanted to do something in the automotive field, as the passion for some of the world’s finest art I found to have four wheels and a stick shift.
-We discussed automotive machining, body and paint, the customization of one-off parts, and even chassis work.
+There were always up and down times, as in any business, but after the infamous day of 9/11, business went flat.
+It was then that we found ourselves wondering how to fill the void in the work load.
+The possibilities were many, as we had space, personnel, time and economic means to endeavor into most anything.
+Having always wanted to do something in the automotive field, [as the passion for some of the world’s finest art I find to have four wheels and a stick shift], we discussed automotive machining, body and paint, the customization of one-off parts, and even chassis work.
 None fit very well.
-It was then I learned of the process he had performed to the body of the project car — a process that our shop had been providing to its aerospace customers for decades -‘surface preparation’.
+It was then I learned of a process offered to folks restoring older automobiles, a process that our shop had already been providing to its aerospace customers for decades -‘surface preparation’!
 Many of the components we were making for our customers required different types of surface finishing, and those needs were much more critical than anything the automotive restoration industry was asking for.
-The light turned on and brightly!
+That’s when the light turned on.
 NEDS’ path was set.

-Anyone that has followed New England Dry Stripping through the years has seen the tribulation of our initial growth period.
-From simple cabinet work to a designated room within the building to a raised platform and a drive-in booth attached to the rear of our place, we have continually expanded with bigger and better ideas.
-Now, New England Dry Stripping can boast a brand new facility!
-A 6000 sq. ft. building across the lot from our original 9000 sq. ft. building houses several brand new, state-of-the-art drive-in booths, cabinets and convenient ‘priming’ facilities.
-Yes, since that day over cigars and sambuca, [did I fail to mention that as part of our decision-making process], we’ve added an array of primers we can apply, including 2-part epoxy-types as well
+Anyone that has followed New England Dry Stripping through the years noticed the tribulation during our initial growth period.
+From simple cabinet work to a designated room within the building to a raised platform and a drive-in booth attached to the rear of our place, we continually grew with bigger demands.
+New England Dry Stripping now boasts a new facility of 6000 square feet just across the lot from our original 9000 sq. ft. facility.
+Within houses state-of-the-art drive-in booths, cabinets and convenient ‘priming’ facilities.
+We’ve added an array of primers we can apply, including 2-part epoxy-types as well

-Be safe!
-Bring it on!
+Be safe and bring it on!